ida-arbeitszeit/arbeitszeitapp/docs/development_guide.rst

 datetime objects wherever possible.
 We convert datetime to the required timezone only in the presenter layer.

+Currently the user timezone can only set application-wide by the server admin.
+Per-user timezones are not implemented yet.

 Icon Templates: Integration and Usage
 -----------------------------------------